 Function Description

 The polygon command is used to create a polygon.
-The polygon mentioned here includes arbitrary polygon, regular polygon, orthogonal polygon, etc. Polygon is one of the most commonly used surface objects, often used to represent closed areal features such as administrative regions, soil, vegetation, lakes, etc. It can also represent some special areal feature types in geography, such as islands, rings, enclaves, etc.
+The polygons mentioned here include arbitrary polygons, regular polygons, orthogonal polygons, etc. Polygons are one of the most commonly used surface objects, often used to represent closed surface features such as administrative regions, soil, vegetation, lakes, etc. They can also represent some special types of surface features in geography, such as islands, rings, enclaves, etc.

 Function Entry